 It is crucial to understand financial ratios if you’re running a company.
 Doing so can help ensure your business is operating smoothly.
 Starting with the current ratio can help you determine how much of your assets you actually own.
+More so if you’d like to get new funding for your business based on these assets.

 1. Current Ratio